 FBC Tampa Contact:

-Description: Provides a hot meal for homeless individuals on a Monday evenings each week.
+Description: Provides a hot meal for homeless individuals on a Monday evenings once per month.

 Opportunities: Provide cooked dishes on Mondays; help serve on Mondays; Donate clothing